ColdShadowsz/WorldInventoryPlugin/README.md

 # WorldInventoryPlugin
-WordInventoryPlugin was inspired by the BentoBox add‑on InvSwitcher, which attempted to separate inventories across worlds but was broken on newer versions.
+WordInventoryPlugin was inspired by the BentoBox add‑on InvSwitcher, which attempted to separate inventories across worlds but was broken on older versions.
 This plugin is a full recreation, fixing those issues.
 (1.20.6) CREATED FOR KAIDMC

 # Features